spitfire05/bitcoin-handshake/README.md

 After this exchange, other messages can flow between nodes.

-However, more often than note, bitcoin nodes tend to omit returning the `verack` message, and instead start sending other messages like `inv` or `sendheaders`.
+However, more often than not, bitcoin nodes tend to omit returning the `verack` message, and instead start sending other messages like `inv` or `sendheaders`.
 This is either an implementation [flaw/optimization](https://developer.bitcoin.org/reference/intro.html#not-a-specification), or a misunderstanding of the protocol doc on my side.